IBMStreams/streamsx.documentation/docs/4.1/governance/governance-quickstart.markdown

 1. Set the instance properties using either the Streams console or streamtool.
    * *governanceEnabled* -- set this to true
-   * *governanceUrl* -- set this to the IGC server address
+   * *governanceUrl* -- *_`https://<host>:<port>`_* of the governance server
-2. Set the credentials for the instance using streamtool
+2. Set the credentials for the instance using streamtool.

+*_`streamtool setigcadminconfig -d <domain> -i <instance> --igc-admin-user <userid> --igc-admin-password <password>`_*

 ### Recompile applications
-In order for operators to register flow information for lineage you need to recompile your SPL applications with Streams 4.1 compiler.
+In order for operators to register flow information for lineage  compiler.
 IF you submit an application without recompiling the application will register but there will not be any flow information recorded.

 #### Operators supporting governance
-The following operators regsiter flow information for lineage
+The following operators regsiter flow information for lineage:
-* FileSource
-* FileSink
-* DirectoryScan
+* FileSource, FileSink, DirectoryScan -- mapped to core catalog asset types data`_`files and data`_`folders
-* ODBC operators
+* ODBC operators -- mapped to core asset type database
-* Import
-* Export
+* Import, Export -- these are mapped to Import Streams and Export Streams and will show lineage between Streams applications.
-* Kafka operators
+* Kafka operators -- mapped to Streams-KafkaTopic
-* MQTT operators
+* MQTT operators -- mapped to Streams-MQTT
-* JMS operators
+* JMS operators -- mapped to Streams-JMS
-* HDFS2FileSource and HDFS2FileSink
+* HDFS2FileSource, HDFS2FileSink -- mapped to Streams-HDFSFile
 This list may be expanded in the future.

 ### Submit applications to governed instance